France Televisions’ Manuel Alduy Unveils Pubcaster’s Prestige International Shows, Greater Gender Parity (EXCLUSIVE)

 The executive said that going forward, the broadcaster’s international co-production slate will have a lesser emphasis on thrillers and cop shows and will boast more adventure, fantasy or current-issue series.

-“Through the Alliance, we produced “Around The World in 80 Days,” “Germinal” and “Leonardo” through the alliance during the first stage of our international expansion and looking at how they performed, some of them were perhaps too similar to the shows that are part of our French slate,” said Alduy.
+“We produced ‘Around The World in 80 Days,’ ‘Germinal’ and ‘Leonardo’ through the alliance during the first stage of our international expansion and looking at how they performed, some of them were perhaps too similar to the shows that are part of our French slate,” said Alduy.

 Alduy said France Televisions’s biggest source of pride this year was the larger proportion of fiction programs boasting female talents in front and behind the camera.
 “Our president Delphine Ernotte pledged to increase the gender parity in our programs a year ago and the results are there — we now have 32% of our series and TV movies directed by women,” said the executive.